Omaha Wrongful Death Lawyer

 Wrongful Death Actions in Nebraska

+All states, including Nebraska, have specific wrongful death statutes that instill rules for filing.
+These include a statute of limitations, or deadline for filing.
+If you miss this deadline, the courts in Nebraska will most likely dismiss your case.
 Wrongful death claims can be filed within two years of the deceased person’s death.
 Common wrongful death actions stem from the following accidents:

 Accidents on the road are a common occurrence in Omaha, and despite new restrictions on texting and driving, as well as steeper penalties for driving under the influence, drivers too often ignore these laws and cause a wrongful death.

 Construction site workers are also often at risk of serious injuries if their company does not follow appropriate safety procedures.
 Construction workers often have to blindly trust the skill of their colleagues, even though companies are required to give appropriate training to all workers operating heavy machinery.
 A simple slip of a hand can often result in serious injuries or loss of life.